2018 Training Programme:

 someone of the same sex for the field trip, but if so, you would be

 given plenty of notice and be consulted on your choice of room-mate.

 Will I need to bring any household stuff?

-The residence is fully furnished, and your room will have a bed, desk, chair, mini fridge, telephone for free local calls, and the
+The residence is fully furnished, and your room will have a bed with

 What about meals?

-sharing meal preparations with their colleagues and learning about
+sharing meal preparations with their classmates and learning about

 What about money?

 Participants are expected to continue to receive their normal salary.
 A